 Defiance's admission standards are competitive.
-Most admitted freshmen generally maintain at least a B average in academic coursework since ninth grade, score above the national average on the ACT, and complete a comprehensive high school academic curriculum.
+Most admitted freshmen generally maintain at least a B average in academic coursework since ninth grade, score above the national average on the ACT, and complete a college preparatory academic curriculum.

 High School Preparation